-Brand Recognition: Just as customers come to recognize a brand’s website address, 1-800 number, or social media handles, so will they with a brand’s SMS short code.
-Dedicated short codes provide complete exclusivity of the short code number.
+Brand recognition: Just as customers come to recognize a brand’s website address, phone number, or social media handle, so too will they recognize a brand’s SMS short code.
+Dedicated short codes are completely unique.

 Scalability: When it comes to mass text messaging, messaging speed is critical.
-Dedicated short codes allow your brand to have direct access to wireless carriers and finer control over the breadth of its messaging campaign.
+Dedicated short codes allow a brand to have direct access to wireless carriers and finer control over the breadth of its messaging campaign.

-SMS Keyword Exclusivity: With a dedicated short code, brands are free to use any imaginable SMS keyword, allowing for maximum creativity, and functionality.
+SMS keyword exclusivity: With a dedicated short code, brands are free to use any imaginable SMS keyword, allowing for maximum creativity, and functionality.
 They don’t have to worry about competing with other brands’ keywords on their short code as was the case on older, shared short codes.

-Brand Security: Dedicated short codes allow brands the ability to control the entire consumer experience from end to end.
+Brand security: Dedicated short codes allow brands to control the entire consumer experience from end to end.
 Dedicated codes ensure the consumer’s mobile messaging experience is consistent with brand expectations.

-Increased Messaging Throughputs: When a brand uses a dedicated short code, they’re getting exclusive access to their own messaging server, ensuring that they get the highest messaging throughputs available, without any slowdown in messaging speeds.
+Increased messaging throughputs: When a brand uses a dedicated short code, it’s getting exclusive access to its own messaging server.
+This ensures the highest messaging throughputs available, without any slowdown in messaging speeds.

-Data Ownership: By utilizing a dedicated SMS short code, a brand will have unfettered access to the SMS messages you and your customer exchange, allowing for them to have complete insight into their communications.
+Data ownership: Utilizing a dedicated SMS short code grants a brand unfettered access to the SMS messages exchanged, allowing it to have complete insight into its communications.

-Expanded Functionality: With a dedicated short code, your brand can run certain types of text messaging campaigns, that would not be possible on a shared short code.
-For example, a dedicated short code would allow your brand to run a text messaging campaign where customers could simply text message you their email addresses.
-This type of campaign functionality is only available when you have a dedicated short code.
+Expanded functionality: With a dedicated short code, a brand can run certain types of text messaging campaigns that wouldn’t be possible on a shared short code.
+For example, a dedicated short code would allow a brand to run a text messaging campaign where customers could simply text message the brand their email addresses.
+This type of campaign functionality is only available with a dedicated short code.

-Database Portability: Customers come to know and expect your brand’s messages on a specific short code number.
-It’s important for brands to own that number in the case of a migration to another SMS provider.
+Database portability: Customers come to know and expect a brand’s messages on a specific short code number.
+It’s important for a brand to own that number in the case of a migration to another SMS provider.

-Activity Control: Dedicated short codes allow brands to have complete control of how their short code is used.
+Activity control: Dedicated short codes allow a brand to have complete control of how its short code is used.
 Control in this instance is critical for any national brand.

-When it comes to mobile marketing, most large brands and organizations such as Foot Locker, Home Depot, Chipotle, ESPN, McDonald’s, etc., have their own dedicated SMS short codes.
-Some of the most popular dedicated short codes are listed below, and you can always search all the dedicated short codes in the directory here.
+When it comes to mobile marketing, most large brands and organizations such as Foot Locker, Home Depot, Chipotle, ESPN, and McDonald’s, have their own dedicated SMS short codes.
+This list includes some of the most popular dedicated short codes.